American English Institute

 Academic English for International Graduate Students

-Graduate-level English courses provide language support in academic writing and oral communication skills to international graduate students.
+Graduate-level English (GRST) courses provide language support in academic writing and oral communication skills to international graduate students.
 These include two levels of graduate and scholarly writing in which students develop and polish skills in academic discourse conventions, vocabulary choice, and the grammatical accuracy needed for a variety of graduate-level writing tasks.
-Other courses focus on advanced speaking and presentation skills, specifically fluency, pronunciation, pragmatics, and strategic competence needed for clear, effective communication in various academic contexts, including teaching as a graduate employee (GE).
+Other courses focus on advanced speaking and presentation skills, specifically fluency, pronunciation, pragmatics, and strategic competence needed for clear, effective communication in various academic contexts, including professional contexts and teaching as a graduate employee (GE).
 Testing is provided for the GE English language requirement.
-Information about this program is available from the American English Institute office, the Office of International Affairs, and the Graduate School.
+Information about this program is available from the American English Institute office, the UO Office of International Affairs, and the UO Graduate School.

 Edward Adamson, instructor (academic vocabulary, writing and grammar).
 BA, 1997, Wisconsin, Madison; MEd, 2006, Minnesota, Twin Cities.
 (2011)

 Agnieszka Alboszta, instructor (critical thinking, distance education).
 BA, 1993, Minnesota, Twin Cities; MA, 2000, California Institute of Integral Studies.
 (2003)

 John Busch, instructor (English linguistics, reading and vocabulary).
 BA 1982, Minnesota, Twin Cities; MA, 2007, Oregon.
 (2013)

 Thomas Delaney, instructor (Teaching English to speakers of other languages, testing and assessment, differences in language learning); Academic English for International Speakers coordinator.
 BA, 1994, Loyola Marymount; MA, 1998, Monterey Institute of International Studies; PhD, 2009, Auckland.
 (2006)